timescale/docs/api/determination_coeff.md

     summary StatsSummary2D
 ) RETURNS DOUBLE PRECISION
 ```
-The coefficient of determination (aka R squared) of the least squares fit line computed from a two-dimensional statistical aggregate.
+The coefficient of determination (or the R squared) of the least squares fit line
+computed from a two-dimensional statistical aggregate.

-*   For more information about statistical aggregate functions, see the
+For more information about statistical aggregate functions, see the
 [hyperfunctions documentation][hyperfunctions-stats-agg].

 ## Required arguments